 - ONDANSETRON (Zofran): Ondansetron appears to work by acting on serotonin, one of the brain’s many neurotransmitters.
 An imbalance between two chemical messengers in the brain, serotonin and dopamine, is believed to create a craving for alcohol.
 Ondansetron blocks a serotonin receptor, which decreases alcohol-induced dopamine release, resulting in a decrease in alcohol-drinking behavior.

 - BUPRENORPHINE (Suboxone, Subutex, Zubsolv, Butrans): Opioids attach to receptors in the brain.
 Buprenorphine works by stimulating the brain opioid receptors but only partially satisfying them by not being a perfect fit.
 Thus Buprenorphine helps to ease withdrawal symptoms and drug cravings by activating the opiate receptors but not in an intense enough way to produce the heightened feelings of euphoria that heroin would produce.
 If a person attempts to take another opiate such as heroin while taking buprenorphine, there will be no effect.

-Dr. Ascher is a psychiatrist in Philadelphia, serving clients in Devon, PA, Berwyn, PA, and Wayne, PA.
-To learn more about medications for treating addiction, please reach out via the contact form.Please share this post!
+Dr. Ascher is a psychiatrist in Philadelphia, serving clients in surrounding areas, including Merion Station, Narberth, Wynnewood, Gladwyne, Ardmore, Haverford, Bryn Mawr, Radnor, Villanova, Wayne, Berwyn, Paoli and Devon, PA.
+To learn more about treatment and evaluation for addiction in Philadelphia, please reach out today.Please share this post!